quiltdata/quilt/docs/Catalog/VisualizationDashboards.md

 ]
 ```

-By default each list element renders in its own row.
+By default, each list element renders in its own row.

 ![](../imgs/quilt-summarize-rows.png)